librato/api-docs/source/includes/_metrics.md

 ### Multiple measurements with the same name

->This example will create two measurements for the gauge `login-delay`: one with the source `foo1.bar.com` and a second with `foo2.bar.com`:
+>How to create two measurements for the gauge `login-delay`: one with the source `foo1.bar.com` and a second with `foo2.bar.com`:

 ```json
 {